-Best food & beverages of 2013
+Best Food & Beverages of 2013

 Best boutique restaurant group: The concept of a boutique restaurant development and management company that operates a number of restaurants under one umbrella has yet to really take off in Latin America.
 One exception we found in 2013 is the Henesy Rodriquez Group (HRG) in Panama City which is nearly 10 years old and continues to gain fans at its restaurants including Market, La Posta and La Chesa.
-All are reliably delicious and good value (not cheap, but you get quality food, service and ambiance for your money).
+All are reliably delicious and good value (not cheap, but you get quality food, service, and ambiance for your money).
 A new HRG restaurant and a new HRG gourmet market were both opening after we left Panama.
 We await your reports.
 Bonus: co-owner David Henesy is a New Yorker who used to be an actor, most famously in nearly 300 episodes of the TV series Dark Shadows.

 Best popsicles: La Paletteria in Cartagena, Colombia is an institution and for good reason.
 Though the historic center of this city is jammed with ice cream and paletta (Spanish for popsicle) shops, La Paletteria stands out thanks to hand-craftsmanship with the freshest all-natural ingredients from fruits to nuts to chocolate.
 If you’re lucky the owner’s precocious son will be there showing the world what customer service is all about.
 Don’t miss out on having your paletta dipped in chocolate before you dig in.
-The palettas here (pictured below) are almost too good to eat.
+The palettas here are almost too good to eat.
 Almost.

 Best (and best value) authentic Italian food: Naturalmente Boutique Bungalows & Restaurant opened in 2013 just inland from Playa Las Lajas, a largely untouristed beach in northern Panama which makes a great break-journey stop for anyone traveling the long haul from David to Panama City (or vice versa).
 The handful of bungalows are stylish but the real reason to visit is the open-air restaurant where owners Chantal and Gabriel, both from Modena, let their Italian roots show.
 Everything from the pizzas (baked in an oven imported from Italy) to the pasta dishes to the homemade bread and homemade Italian sausage shines and the prices are very reasonable.

-Best brew pub: It’s a tie between La Rana Dorada in Panama and Bogota Beer Company in Colombia but that’s not a surprise since the owners of both are friends and mentors.
+Best brew pub: It’s a tie between La Rana Dorada in Panama (below) and Bogota Beer Company in Colombia (above), but that’s not a surprise since the owners of both are friends and mentors.
 Both are pictured below and both offer a true brew pub atmosphere and menu, with some local twists (try the plantain pizza at La Rana Dorada) and, most importantly, the beer is fresh and delicious.

 Best bread: We’ve happily given up many foods that were staples of our diet back in the US.
 Things like asparagus, baby artichokes and proper parmesan cheese are either crazy expensive or simply unheard of in much of Latin America.
-Good artisanal bread, however, is something we’re willing to spend both time and money to get.
-In Medellin, Colombia our search for crusty carbs lead us to the recently opened Eduardo Madrid bakery in the Envigado neighborhood.
+Good artesanal bread, however, is something we’re willing to spend both time and money to get.
+In Medellin, Colombia our search for crusty carbs lead us to the recently opened Eduardo Madrid Panadería in the Envigado neighborhood.
 The large sourdough loaf is pricey at US$5 but worth every penny with a flavorful, chewy interior wrapped in a proper crust.
 You will be sorely tempted by the cakes, pies, rolls and sweets in the display case as well.